yongsingyou/housing-price/README.md

 # housing-price
-predict housing price with advanced regression
+predict housing price with regression. use Lasso and Ridge to identify important features.